danielsaidi/OnboardingKit/README.md

 ## Onboarding

-In Tutti, the `Onboarding` class is at the core of the onboarding logic.
-It can be used to apply different onboarding rules and is what determines whether or not a hint or tutorial should be presented.
+In Tutti, the `Onboarding` class is at the core of the onboarding experience.

+This class is what determines whether or not a hint or tutorial should be presented.

 Check out [this onboarding guide][Onboarding] for more information on how to work with onboarding.